openconnectivityfoundation/raml2doc/README.md

 based on:
 (https://github.com/an2deg/pyraml-parser)

+note that this package should NOT be installed, if it installed uninstall with pip2.7

+pip2.7 uninstall pyraml

 note that the pyramloic directory contains these changes.
 - this needs unipath installed though, which is included in install.py